tenlevels/spruce/README.md

   - Pico-8 wrapper by Ninoh-FOX and Steward
   - Overlays from Onion & Darkhorse
   - Testing and encouragement by Hoo
-  - Install guide, wiki, testing and support by sundowndersport
+  - Wiki, testing and support by SundownderSport
   - Photos, testing and support by supermodio64
   - Aemiii91 for being my mentor and friend
   - Russ from RGC - His YouTube channel started it all for me